Fanshawe Career Guide

 Civil Engineering Technology CEY

-7-8 hrs/ week hands on in labs three co-op work terms
+7-8 hrs/ week hands on labs plus three co-op work terms

 Moderate workload